aanderse/LdapRecord.com/source/docs/configuration.md

 --- |
 Only **one** can be set to `true`.
 You must chose either or. |
 You **must** enable SSL or TLS to set / change / reset passwords in Active Directory. |
-TLS is recommended over SSL.
+**TLS is recommended over SSL**.
 SSL is labelled as a deprecated mechanism for securely running LDAP operations. |

-If you're having connectivity issues over SSL or TLS, you may have to configure an `ldap.conf` file and add the following inside:
+If you're having connectivity issues over SSL or TLS, you may have to create an `ldap.conf` file and add the following inside:

 ```text
 TLS_REQCERT never